things-to-do

 | Homeware | Decorative items, ceramics, textiles |

-- Combine it with brunch.
+Combine it with brunch.
 The harbour has plenty of cafes and tapas bars.
+For restaurant recommendations nearby, check our where to eat in Estepona guide.

 Haggling is acceptable at the Marina Market, especially for clothing and accessories.
 A friendly approach works best.
 Start by asking for a small discount, and don't push too hard.